Settings

 Rate Limiting

 Global rate limits protect the gateway and upstream providers from excessive traffic.
-Three limits can be configured:
+Three limits can be configured (set a value to 0 for unlimited):

 These are system-wide defaults.
-Per-provider and per-API-key rate limits (configured elsewhere) override these values for their respective scopes.
+Per-API-key rate limits (configured on the API Keys page) override these for their respective scopes.

 Caching